REF NO.: 100

 “This is definitely a growth area in Canadian scholarship.
 And it is of particular importance in Newfoundland and Labrador due to the number of institutions that focus on communications and knowledge exchange such as The Rooms, NIFCO, Memorial’s own Harris Centre and many others,” said Dr. Jennifer Dyer, a member of the nine-member committee.
 “We are living in an information age and our society needs highly literate graduates with an advanced knowledge of the nature, function and development of communication.”

-For further information on the new major in Communications Studies, please contact Dr. Erwin Wartenkin on firstname.lastname@example.org or 737-4767.
+For further information on the new major in Communications Studies, please contact Dr. Erwin Wartenkin on firstname.lastname@example.org

 - 30 -